 Figure 8.
-Reference habitat and photograph waypointsthat were visited by field crews to map the main plant communities and document these habitats with digital photographs in July 2015.
+Reference habitat and photograph waypoints (n = 612; 278 habitat waypoints and 334 photograph waypoints) that were visited by field crews to map the main plant communities and document these habitats with digital photographs in July 2015.
 Habitat and photograph waypoints were displayed using the same symbol because they overlap.
 They are located close to or within 1 km of shoreline at Lake Michigan/Green Bay high water level of 177.2 m AMSL in the Lower Green Bay and Fox River Area of Concern (AOC) in Wisconsin.
 Points collected outside the 1 km buffer were used to identify plant communities located within the buffer.
-Map created by Erin Giese in ArcGIS 10.1 (Environmental Systems Research Institute 2012).
+Map created by Erin Giese in ArcGIS 10.3.1 (Environmental Systems Research Institute 2015).

 Photograph Processing

-After the field season, a UW-Green Bay student used MS Photo Gallery to conduct minor edits to the photographs taken of plant community types as needed.
+After the field season, UW-Green Bay undergraduate student, Sahara Tanner, used MS Photo Gallery to conduct minor edits to the photographs taken of plant community types as needed.
 For example, some photographs were either underexposed (too dark) or overexposed (too bright); therefore, the student performed minor adjustments using the “Adjust exposure” option in MS Photo Gallery including adjusting brightness or contrast.
 In most cases, photographs were edited using minor brightness adjustments; however, sometimes the image’s contrast was adjusted to bring out the original image.
 In all cases, the integrity and reality of the photograph were maintained so that the original or realistic colors of the plant community were not lost or greatly modified.
+Reference habitat photographs that were geotagged and documented on the field data forms were separated from general field work photographs (e.g., documenting an unidentified plant, picture of a bird, picture of field crew), which were filed into separate folders.
+The reference habitat photographs and the data that correspond to them (e.g., habitat type, dominant plants) were uploaded to and made available in ArcGIS Online by UW-Green Bay undergraduate student, Jordan Marty, under the guidance of Michael Stiefvater and Giese.

 Data Entry

-After the field season, two UW-Green Bay students entered habitat and photograph data into a MS Excel spreadsheet created by Giese that employed data validation techniques to minimize data entry error; the two entries of each data set were subsequently compared to produce final, high quality data sets (see “Data Management” for more details on data entry).
-Collected waypoints saved as .gpx files were compared against the list of waypoints entered from the habitat and photograph data sheets; corrections were made as needed.
-Accompanying metadata were later added to the final data setset.
+After the field season, the habitat and photograph data were double entered into MS Excel spreadsheets created by Giese that employed data validation techniques to minimize data entry error (see “Data Management” for more details on data entry).
+Two undergraduate students, Sahara Tanner and Jeremiah Shrovnal, comprised the first entry; graduate student, Chelsea Gunther, constituted the second entry.
+Gunther compared the two entries of each data set and gave Giese these two first draft datasets.
+Giese spent significant time editing, auditing, and correcting additional errors and issues with the datasets, including comparing the collected waypoints saved as .gpx files against the list of waypoints entered from the habitat and photograph data sheets.
+Corrections were made as needed.
+Giese wrote accompanying metadata and produced two final, high quality data sets.

 GIS Mapping